-A #1 international bestseller in the vein of Fredrik Bachman’s A Man Called Ove: an irresistible, funny, charming, and tender-hearted tale about friendship, love, and an old man who is young at heart.
+A #1 international bestseller in the vein of Fredrik Backman’s A Man Called Ove: a funny and tender-hearted tale about friendship, love, and an old man who is young at heart.

 Technically speaking, Hendrik Groen is….elderly.
 But at age 83 1/4, this feisty, indomitable curmudgeon has no plans to go out quietly.
 Bored of weak tea and potted geraniums, exasperated by the indignities of aging, Hendrik has decided to rebel–on his own terms.
 He begins writing an exposé: secretly recording the antics of day-to-day life in his retirement home, where he refuses to take himself, or his fellow “inmates,” too seriously.